-Focus area Description Statement Level of agreement Awareness and knowledge We are aware of what currently supports and challenges the mental health and wellbeing of faculty and staff.
-Strongly disagree Disagree Neutral Agree Strongly agree Strategy and Planning Wellbeing and mental health are included in our unit's strategic plans and operational frameworks and/or our mission, goals, vision, and values.
+Focus area Description Statement Level of agreement Awareness and knowledge We are aware of what currently supports and challenges the mental health and wellbeing of our team.
+Strongly disagree Disagree Neutral Agree Strongly agree Strategy and Planning Wellbeing and mental health are included in our strategic plans and operational frameworks and/or our mission, goals, vision, and values.
 Strongly disagree Disagree Neutral Agree Strongly agree Operations We walk the talk.
-Wellbeing and mental health inform how faculty and staff do their work, including internal practices and procedures that shape our work culture and expectations.
+Wellbeing and mental health inform how we do our work, including internal practices and procedures that shape our work culture and expectations.
 Strongly disagree Disagree Neutral Agree Strongly agree Evaluation and reflection We are working to deepen our understanding of the wellbeing and mental health impacts of our implemented actions.
 Strongly disagree Disagree Neutral Agree Strongly agree